-If the money transfer app has a balance, then you can transfer the funds in your account normally or withdraw cash using the linked card.
+If the money transfer app has a balance, then you can transfer the funds to your account normally or withdraw cash using the linked card.
 The process may cost you some charges from your bank and may take a few days before the funds are available in your bank account.

-Which P2P Services Should you Consider?
+Which P2P Services Should You Consider?

 So now we know what are peer-to-peer payment systems, and how they work.
 There are quite a few platforms out there offering P2P services, many of them smartphone-based so you can participate in peer-to-peer transfers with complete ease on the go, and some also offer desktop services.
-These P2P platforms provide their products and services across the globe, or some operate within the borders of their native countries.
+These P2P platforms provide their products and services across the globe, and some operate within the borders of their native countries.

 In this section, we find out about some of the top P2P services you can consider using for simple, quick transactions with other users.
 Without further ado, let’s jump into the list!